Communist Party of Indonesia: Madiun Affair

 On 11 August 1948, Musso returned to Jakarta after twelve years in the Soviet Union.
 The PKI politburo was reconstructed, and included D. N. Aidit, M. H. Lukman, and Njoto.
 After signing the Renville Agreement in 1948, many of the republican armed units returned from zones of conflict; this gave the Indonesian republicans some confidence that they would be able to counter the PKI militarily.
 Guerrilla units and militias under PKI influence were ordered to disband.

 In Madiun, a group of PKI military which refused to disarm were countered in September of that year; the confrontations sparked a violent uprising, which provided a pretext to clamp down on the PKI.
 It was claimed by army sources that the PKI had announced the proclamation of a Soviet Republic of Indonesia on 18 September, with Musso as president and Amir Sjarifuddin as prime minister.
 At the same time, however, the PKI had denounced the uprising and appealed for calm.

 The uprising was suppressed by republican troops, and the party experienced another period of repression.
 On 30 September, Madiun was taken over by republican troops of the Siliwangi Division.
 Thousands of party members were killed, and 36,000 were imprisoned.
 Amongst the executed were several leaders, including Musso (who was killed on 31 October, allegedly while trying to escape from prison).
-Although Aidit and Lukman went into exile in China, the PKI was not banned and continued to function; its reconstruction began in 1949.
+Although Aidit and Lukman went into exile in China, the PKI was not banned after the Madiun Affair.
+It continued to operate legally and openly, and its reconstruction began in 1949.